-Sacred Games 2: MLA Demands Makers To Remove ‘Saif Throwing Away Kada’ Scene As It Insults Sikhs
+Sacred Games 2: MLA Demands Makers Remove ‘Saif Throwing Away Kada’ Scene As It Insults Sikhs

-Sacred Games, which is based on Vikram Chandra's novel of the same name, is one of the most-watched shows in Netflix.
+Sacred Games, which is based on Vikram Chandra's novel of the same name, is one of the most-watched shows on Netflix.
 Recently, the second season was released.
-Akali Dal MLA Manjinder Singh Sirsa has slammed Netflix and Anurag Kashyap for a scene that shows Saif Ali Khan (who plays the role of a sardar - Sartaj Singh) throwing away his 'kada' (a bangle that is a religious symbol for Sikhs).
+Akali Dal MLA Manjinder Singh Sirsa has slammed Netflix and Anurag Kashyap for a scene that shows Saif Ali Khan (who plays the role of a Sardar - Sartaj Singh) throwing away his 'kada' (a bangle that is a religious symbol for Sikhs).

 Manjinder, who is an MLA from Rajouri Garden in Delhi, made a series of tweets.
 In one of his tweets, he demanded the makers to remove the scene.
-He has also threatened to take legal action against the production scene if the scene was not removed.
+He has also threatened legal action against the production scene if the scene is not removed.

 The MLA tweeted, "I wonder why Bollywood continues to disrespect our religious symbols!
 Anurag Kashyap deliberatly puts this scene in #SacredGamesS2 where Saif Ali Khan throws his Kada in sea!
 A KADA is not an ordinary ornament.
 It's the pride of Sikhs & a blessing of Guru Sahib." - (sic)